The Transfiguration (film): Plot

 Sitting at the Coney Island docks, Sophie and Milo discuss God, and what they would do with a million dollars.
 She tells him she would move in with her cousin in Alabama.
-The two consummate their relationship and live happily together in Milo's apartment for a few days until Sophie stumbles across Milo's hunting journal.
+The two consummate their relationship and live together in Milo's apartment for a few days until Sophie stumbles across Milo's hunting journal.
 Shaken, she leaves.
-Upon discovering Sophie's absence, Milo leaves her a voicemail asking for a chance to explain.
 In the mean time, Milo stalks a man to his home, exsanguinating him and his young daughter before stealing some fine china.
 On the way home, Milo weeps and contemplates jumping off of a tall building.